-211 FIRST AID AND CPR 2 credits Based on American Red Cross standards for first aid and cardiopulmonary resuscitation.
+FIRST AID AND CPR 211

+Based on American Red Cross standards for first aid and cardiopulmonary resuscitation.
 Instruction and skills practice for sudden illness/emergencies is provided.
 Two hours lecture.

-HEALTH EDUCATION 5570:
+HEALTH EDUCATION

-101

-PERSONAL HEALTH

-2 credits (5 clinical hours)

-Application of current principles and facts pertaining to healthful, effective living.
+2 credits (5 clinical hours) PERSONAL HEALTH Application of current principles and facts pertaining to healthful, effective living.
 Personal health problems and needs of a student.

-SPECIAL EDUCATION 5610:
+SPECIAL EDUCATION

-225 INTRODUCTION TO EXCEPTIONALITIES 3 credits Prerequisites: Admission to College of Education's Teacher Education program; corequisite: 5100:200.
+225 INTRODUCTION TO EXCEPTIONALITIES

+Prerequisites: Admission to College of Education's Teacher Education program; corequisite: 5100:200.
 Survey course covering the identification, developmental characteristics and intervention strategies for children and youth with exceptionalities across educational and community settings.